 BIO

-As a co-founder and curator of the Přespolní association, he has been involved in organizing cultural programs in Lubná (CZ) since 2017.
-Přespolní provides a platform for exhibitions, residencies, and organizes the annual Bučení festival, a festival of experimental electronic music and audio-visual art.
+In 2017, Hurych co-founded the Přespolní association in Lubná and has since curated its cultural programming.
+Přespolní provides a platform for exhibitions and residencies, and hosts the annual Bučení festival of experimental electronic music and audio-visual art.

 CV